phuongle841/thesisBackEnd/README.md

   cd ../
 ```

-In this .env file need these information:
+In this .env file need these information and change super user information accordingly for your system in DATABASE_URL and TEST_DATABASE_URL:

 ```bash
   PORT=3000